pfertyk/blog/content/webrtc-working-example.md

 many advantages and is being developed as an open standard, without the need for any plugins.
 However, I was quite new to WebRTC and had some problems getting my head around the basic concepts, as well as creating a working solution.
-There are many tutorials available, but most of them are incomplete, obsolete, or forced me to use some third party services (e.g. Google Firebase), that only made the whole process more complicated to setup and more difficult to understand.
+There are many tutorials available (like [this one](https://codelabs.developers.google.com/codelabs/webrtc-web/#6), which inspired my solution).
+But most of them are incomplete, obsolete, or forced me to use some third party services (e.g. Google Firebase), that only made the whole process more complicated to setup and more difficult to understand.